 DOLLY PARTON’S IMAGINATION LIBRARY IS NOW AVAILABLE IN RAVENSWOOD.

-Any child born in 2024 or 2025 and living in Ravenswood can join the program.
 Each child will get one free book every month from birth (or the next month after registering) until they turn 5 years old - and they get to keep the books!

 “You can never get enough books into the hands of children.”